ahuang11/streamjoy/README.md

 1. add an intro title and subtitle
 2. adjust the pauses
 3. optimize the GIF thru pygifsicle

+Note: This example no longer works because URL changed!

 ```python
 from streamjoy import stream